opilette/borden/README.md

 **THIS IS *NOT* AN OFFICIAL GRID.**

 This repo contains an automatically generated, *experimental* GIS layer of the Canada Borden archaeological grid.
 It is **not** affiliated with the Canadian Archaeological Association or with any provincial or federal heritage branch.
+This experimental grid is intended for use between 42 ° N and 62 ° N. Accuracy north of 62 ° N is not valid.

 The script was developed with the assistance of ChatGPT (OpenAI o3) and has been verified against Québec archaeological site point data.

 **File:** `borden_experimental.py`
 **Output:** `borden_grid_canada.gpkg`